kubernetes/dashboard/charts/helm-chart/kubernetes-dashboard/README.md

 [![GitHub release](https://img.shields.io/github/release/kubernetes/dashboard.svg)](https://github.com/kubernetes/dashboard/releases/latest)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/kubernetes/dashboard/blob/master/LICENSE)

+# !
+Breaking change !
+Starting from the release `v7` for the Helm chart and `v3` for the Kubernetes Dashboard, underlying architecture has changed, and it requires a clean installation.
+Please remove previous installation first.

+Kubernetes Dashboard now requires `cert-manager` and `nginx-ingress-controller` to work properly.
+They will be automatically installed with the Helm chart.
+In case you already have them installed, simply set `--set=nginx.enabled=false` and `--set=cert-manager.enabled=false` when installing the chart to disable installation of those dependencies.

 ## Introduction

 [Kubernetes Dashboard](https://github.com/kubernetes/dashboard) is a general purpose, web-based UI for Kubernetes clusters.
 It allows users to manage applications running in the cluster and troubleshoot them, as well as manage the cluster itself.

-## !
-Breaking change !
-Starting from the release `v7` for the Helm chart and `v3` for the Kubernetes Dashboard, underlying architecture has changed, and it requires a clean installation.
-Please remove previous installation first.

 ## TL;DR